gravesreid/autonomous-bittle/README.md

 # Connect to raspberry pi through ssh
 1. Hook the pi up to a monitor and type: ifconfig
 2. note the ip address for the pi
-3. On your desktop terminal type: ssh pi@"the ip address for the pi"
+3. On your desktop terminal type: ssh pi@the ip address for the pi
 4. You will be prompted for the password for the pi.
 You can now disconnect the monitor from the pi

 # Send commands to bittle through ardserial.py via ssh